ankh2054/sublert/README.md

 # Running Subalert using Docker

-- Will configure a container and run subalert every 12 hours
+- Will configure a container and run subalert every 12 hours.
-- All found subdomains will be send to a slack channel
+- All found subdomains will be send to a slack channel.
+- Once started if everything went well it sends a test alert to your slack.

 ## ENV Variables